Register your Information for Free Stone Samples Sent Express to You!

 • Regular Cleaning: Stone surfaces should be regularly cleaned to prevent the buildup of dirt and pollutants that can stain or etch the surface.
 It’s important to use pH-neutral cleaners because acidic or alkaline products can damage certain types of stone, such as marble and limestone.

-• Sealing: To protect porous stones like sandstone and limestone from water penetration and weathering, sealing is recommended.
+• Sealing: Sealing is recommended to protect porous stones like sandstone and limestone from water penetration and weathering.
 Sealants should be applied periodically, according to the manufacturer’s guidelines, to enhance resistance to moisture and pollutants.

 • Prompt Repair of Damage: Any chips, cracks, or other structural damage should be repaired promptly to prevent further deterioration.
 This involves filling cracks or replacing damaged sections with matching stone to maintain uniformity.